-ORIGINAL: We do strategic planning every year, but this time we built a road map of how we will achieve our goals and how we will measure ourselves.
+ORIGINAL: We do strategic planning every year, but this time we built a road map for how we will achieve our goals and how we will measure ourselves.

-REVISED: We do strategic planning every year, but this time we built a road map of how to achieve our goals and how to measure ourselves.
+REVISED: We do strategic planning every year, but this time we built a road map for how to achieve our goals and how to measure ourselves.

 EVEN MORE REVISED: We do strategic planning every year, but this time we built a road map for achieving our goals and measuring progress.

-Again, this isn't a blanket directive to never use the future tense.
-But next time you find yourself deploying it, ask if it's really necessary.
-And if it's not, axe that baby out of there and live in the moment!
+Again, this isn't a blanket directive to never use auxiliary verbs.
+But next time you find yourself deploying one -- and especially will -- ask if it's really necessary.
+If it's not, axe that baby out of there!